-As of March 31, 2015, Current Liabilities included accrued expense of \$539,668 for audit fees, legal fees, travel expense, advisory fees, clinical trial hospital expense, patent expense, accrued license payments and management bonus accrual.
+As of June 30, 2015, Current Liabilities included accrued expense of \$307,131 for audit fees, travel expenses, advisory fees, manufacturing expenses, accrued vacation, accrued license payments and management bonus accrual.
 As of December 31, 2014, Current Liabilities included accrued expense of \$253,445, accrued expense - related party of \$67,050 for MD Anderson clinical trial hospital expense and accrued license payments - related party of \$100,000 for reimbursement of past patent expenses incurred by MD Anderson prior to the Bio-Path license and the annual license maintenance fee.
-As of March 31, 2015, MD Anderson was no longer a greater than 5% stockholder in the Company.
-As a result, the Company has consolidated accrued expense with accrued expense - related party and accrued license payments - related party on the financial statements beginning with this reporting period.
+MD Anderson is no longer a greater than 5% stockholder in the Company.
+As a result, the Company has consolidated accrued expense with accrued expense - related party and accrued license payments - related party on the financial statements beginning in 2015.